 Safety and Security

 Keeping our campers safe is our number one priority at camp.
-Our goal is to be a loving environment that creates a transparent community that honors the Lord.
-We create this type of community with awareness and training.
+Our goal is to be a loving, transparent community that honors the Lord.
+We create this type of environment with intentional planning, awareness, and training.

-We see safety and security as a multi-faceted approach that involves both our staff and our campers.
+We see safety and security as a multi-faceted focus that involves both our staff and our campers.
 We work to create a trusting and tight-knit community that is pure delight!

 Staff Hiring: